alekseyl/mini-apivore/README.md

 # MiniApivore

-MiniApivore is an adaptation of apivore gem for mini-test instead of rspec.
+MiniApivore is an adaptation of the apivore gem for mini-test instead of rspec.

 Original project: https://github.com/westfieldlabs/apivore

-So base credits are for the apivore authors, this is 60% copy/paste of original project.
+So base credits should go to the apivore authors, this is 60% copy/paste of original project.
-Rem: didn't forked cause didn't expect it to be a relatively small changes.
+Rem: didn't forked it cause didn't expect it to be a relatively small set of changes.

 Code-Test-Document, the idea of how things are need to be done: https://medium.com/@leshchuk/code-test-document-9b79921307a5